AlexPresso/srt-downloader/README.md

 4. The subtitles are downloaded and placed next to the media files

 ## Prerequisites
+- ffmpeg must be installed on your system
 - OpenSubtitles.com account
 - OpenSubtitles.com consumer API key (you can create one [here](https://www.opensubtitles.com/fr/consumers))